 To date, I've never received a style sheet from a self-publisher.
 I suspect this is for one of several reasons:

 Why create a style sheet?

 At-a-glance: The style sheet provides the author with an at-a-glance summary of what I've done and why I've done it.
-This provides clarity as well as an understanding of the proofreading process.
+This provides clarity as well as an understanding of the proofreading or copyediting process.

-Appropriate focus: A style sheet allows the author to focus on what they’re good at – the writing – and me to focus on what I’m good at – the proofreading.
+Appropriate focus: A style sheet allows the author to focus on what they’re good at – the writing – and me to focus on what I’m good at – the proofreading and copyediting.

 What is a style sheet?

-Those new to proofreading, or who are considering whether it is a viable career choice, may not be familiar with what goes into a style sheet.
+Those new to proofreading and copyediting, or who are considering whether it is a viable career choice, may not be familiar with what goes into a style sheet.
 And if you’re an author, you might not be either.

 Ultimately, style sheets aren’t about rules but rather about tracking choices for the purposes of consistency and professionalism.
 They enable the editorial professional to keep track of decisions about spelling, punctuation, grammar, text layout, idiom usage, and (in the case of fiction) characters’ key features.

 Tracking these elements helps the proofreader to minimize inconsistency, spot flaws and attend to problems with regard to how the words in the book actually work on the page.